 There is a gate that opens to the west side of the castle, where the view of the walls and the north-west tower are seen.

-The photo below shows the south tower.
+The photo below shows the western facing wall and the south-east corner tower.

 (c) Bronze Age excavations: